Do you have enough international stocks in your portfolio? If not, you may have a chance to cash in on the best opportunity we've seen in years.

 But just as the rise of real estate investment trusts (REITs) in the late '90s finally gave way to a long-awaited fall, international stocks suffered in the 2008 bear market.
 This caused fundamentally sound companies such as Petroleo Brasileiro

 In addition, the U.S. recession has sent waves of fear rippling around the world.
 But that doesn't mean that the Shanghai index and other international markets won't rebound to new highs -- they've already resumed their upward motion in the recent rally.
 Like a game of musical chairs, you don't want to be the last one to buy into soaring international stocks before a major correction occurs, but you also don't want to be the last to recognize when it's time to get back in the game.

 Traditionally, many financial advisors recommended that investors keep most of their stock investments within the U.S., typically allocating just 10% or so to foreign stocks.
 Planners argue that lower levels of investing regulation, less transparent financial disclosure, and political and economic instability support a conservative approach to allocating money to foreign markets.

 However, just as REITs benefited from planners' increasing willingness to divert some of a client's fixed-income allocation away from bonds, advisors are now taking a second look at the 10% rule for international stocks.
 As the global economy continues to evolve, national identity among corporations becomes less important every year.

-Perhaps the most obvious example is the automotive industry, where Japanese manufacturers like Honda
+Perhaps the most obvious example is the automotive industry, where Japanese manufacturers like Toyota

-Given that the U.S. economy makes up only about a quarter of the world's gross economic product, ratcheting up international stock allocations even an additional 5%-10% makes plenty of sense -- but it could also have a huge impact on stock valuations going forward.
+Given that the U.S. economy makes up only about a quarter of the world's gross economic product, ratcheting up international stock allocations, even by an additional 5%-10%, makes plenty of sense.
+It could also have a huge impact on stock valuations going forward.